The Barber of Seville (1948 film)

-The Barber of Seville (French: Le Barbier de Séville) is a French film directed by Jean Loubignac released in 1948.
-It is a screen version of the 1816 opera by Rossini based on the 1775 play by Beaumarchais (in the translation by Castil-Blaze).
-Filmed at the Billancourt Studios it uses the Théâtre national de l'Opéra-Comique production of the time.
+The Barber of Seville (French: Le Barbier de Séville) is a 1948 French musical film directed by Jean Loubignac It is a screen version of the 1816 opera by Rossini based on the 1775 play by Beaumarchais (in the translation by Castil-Blaze).
+Filmed at the Billancourt Studios in Paris it uses the Théâtre national de l'Opéra-Comique production of the time.
 It was filmed in 1947, released in May 1948, and lasts around 95 minutes.
+The film's sets were designed by the art director Louis Le Barbenchon.

 The opera had been seen at all the principal lyric theatres in Paris; at the Salle Favart it had been performed over 500 times by the time of the film, which features several popular singers from the company.

-The film director is Jean Loubignac, director of photography René Colas, sets by Louis Le Barbenchon, and producer Claude Dolbert, for Codo-Cinéma.